 |

-displayed along the horizontal axis (x-axis) of the graph.
-Although these
+along the horizontal axis (x-axis) of the graph.
+Although these densities

-densities increase from right to left, the exposures they represent increase
+increase from right to left, the exposures they represent increase from

-from left to right.
-Each interval of 0.3 is equivalent to a stop, so the
+left to right.
+Each interval of 0.3 is equivalent to a stop, so the total

-The density range of a developed film is indicated by the numbers on the
+density range of a developed film is indicated by the numbers on the vertical

-vertical axis (y-axis) of the graph.
-Each interval of 0.3 stands for one
+axis (y-axis) of the graph.
+Each interval of 0.3 stands for one stop, and

-the density of the film base plus fog; it is also sometimes referred to as
+to the density of the film base plus fog; it is also sometimes referred

-“Dmin” or minimum density.
-“Emin” and “Emax” define the minimum and maximum
+to as “Dmin” or minimum density.
+“Emin” and “Emax” define the minimum and

-limits of the test image’s exposure range.
-This corresponds with the subject
+maximum limits of the test image’s exposure range.
+This corresponds with

-luminance range (SBR) of a real pictorial negative.
-“IDmin” and “IDmax”
+the subject luminance range (SBR) of a real pictorial negative.
+“IDmin”

-identify the minimum and maximum image densities; and the difference between
+and “IDmax” identify the minimum and maximum image densities; and the difference

-them, along the y-axis, is the density range (DR) of the negative image.
-The
+between them, along the y-axis, is the density range (DR) of the negative

-slope of the curve between IDmin and IDmax is averaged to provide the
+image.
+The slope of the curve between IDmin and IDmax is averaged to provide

-average gradient or “G-bar” also abbreviated sometimes as “Av.
-Grad” or
+the average gradient or “G-bar” also abbreviated sometimes as “Av.
+Grad”

 The test statistics (test date; film type and size; ISO; developer type,